SonarSource/sonar-php/README.md

   <img alt="GitHub" src="https://img.shields.io/github/license/SonarSource/sonar-php">
 </p>

-This SonarSource project is a [static code analyser](https://en.wikipedia.org/wiki/Static_program_analysis) for PHP language used as an extension for the [SonarQube](https://www.sonarqube.org/) platform.
-It will allow you to produce stable and easily supported code by helping you find and correct bugs, vulnerabilities and smells in your code.
+This SonarSource project is a [static code analyzer](https://en.wikipedia.org/wiki/Static_program_analysis) for PHP language used as an extension for the [SonarQube](https://www.sonarqube.org/) platform.
+It will allow you to produce stable and easily supported [Clean Code](https://www.sonarsource.com/solutions/clean-code/) by helping you find and correct bugs, vulnerabilities, and code smells.

 # Features
 * 200+ rules
 * Supports up to PHP 8.3
-* Metrics (complexity, number of lines etc.)
+* Metrics (complexity, number of lines, etc.)
 * Import of [unit test and coverage results](https://docs.sonarqube.org/latest/analysis/coverage/)
 * Support of [custom rules](https://docs.sonarqube.org/latest/analysis/languages/php/)